 All Oculus Quest developers MUST PASS the concept review prior to gaining publishing access to the Quest Store and additional resources.
 Submit a concept document for review as early in your Quest application development cycle as possible.
 For additional information and context, please see Submitting Your App to the Oculus Quest Store.

-This section provides in-depth information building and packaging Unreal applications that target Oculus Go and Quest.
+This section provides in-depth information building and packaging Unreal applications that target Oculus Quest and Quest 2.

-Once your environment is set up with the appropriate tools and your project settings are configured properly, you can build virtual reality projects targeting Android, and then load and run the APKs on the Oculus Go or Quest.
+Once your environment is set up with the appropriate tools and your project settings are configured properly, you can build virtual reality projects targeting Android, and then load and run the APKs on the Oculus device.

 adb devices.
 Note that depending on the device you are using, you may need to configure your connection for software installation.
 For more information, see ADB in the Mobile SDK Developer Guide.

-You may also directly build and launch an application to your Oculus Go or Quest headset without saving the APK locally.
+You may also directly build and launch an application to your Oculus headset without saving the APK locally.

 You may launch the Unreal Engine with a configuration option to use the Oculus plugin in conjunction with the Mobile renderer on the PC.
 This allows you to preview mobile development from the desktop using an Oculus Rift.
 To do so, disable OculusRift and SteamVR plugins for your project, and add